OBSemvyuS/EY-DATA-TEST-Loik/README.md

 ---

-## Honesty about how this was built (vibe coding)
+## Technical approach & learning process

-I used AI-assisted coding (“vibe coding”) to build this.
-I want to be transparent about it: it allowed me to learn a lot in a short time, in one day I discovered and learned to use GCP, Cloud Storage, BigQuery, and Pub/Sub and to take the project as far as possible given the timeframe.
-I think it also shows that I can drive a project where I don’t have all the knowledge up front: I can work with documentation, tools, and assistance to deliver something concrete and explain what was done.
+I vibe-coded this project using AI-assisted development tools.
+I want to be transparent about this approach: it allowed me to learn a lot in a very short time.
+In a single day, I discovered and learned how to use GCP, Cloud Storage, BigQuery, and Pub/Sub, and pushed the project as far as possible given the timeframe.
+As discussed during my second interview, I identified the need to significantly deepen my technical skill set, and this project was a concrete way to do so while still delivering a functional result.
+More broadly, this approach demonstrates my ability to drive a project even when I don’t have all the knowledge up front: I can work effectively with documentation, tools, and assistance to deliver something tangible and clearly explain what was built.

 ---